×

 We asked people if there is a lot of crime.
 They answered:

 "La Pedrera, is generally considered a safe and peaceful place.
 The crime rate is relatively low compared to other regions.
 Most of the crimes reported are minor ones, such as petty theft or minor disturbances, especially during the tourist season.
 Violent crimes are rare, and the local police force is known for its efficiency in maintaining law and order.
-However, like any other place, it is always advised for residents and tourists to take basic safety precautions," said one expat who made the move to La Pedrera.
+However, like any other place, it is always advised for residents and tourists to take basic safety precautions," explained one expat living in La Pedrera, Uruguay.

 About the Author